noisecrime/Unity-InstancedIndirectExamples/README.md

 Minimal testing and checking has been performed, but it appears to return correct ID's with the few simple tests I made.
 Personally I'd want to test it further before relying on it, by which I mean the concpet works, just not 100% sure it always gives the correct ID's.

+However the process requires rendering all the instances to a renderTexture upon a mouseclick.
+If you are already rendering say 1,000,000 and getting 50 fps, then for that frame you are going to drop to 25-30fps.
+If the scene is static, its unlikely users will notice.
+If the scene is moving ( as it does in the demo ) then you will notice a 1 frame performance drop.

+The performance drop when clicking is expected and the point isn't to have the fastest picking/selection system, but the easiest and quickest to integrate system.
+Especially in this case as the positions of the objects are determined by the shader code and not on the cpu.